Welcome to the education section of our website.

 We at David Shepherd Wildlife Shepherd Foundation (DSWF) have been inspired by Greta and the movement that she has begun with children across the world, and we would like to help to share that message, providing information and support to teachers, parents and children alike.

 We believe that it is vitally important to raise environmental awareness in children from an early age and it is our aim to bring conservation issues into schools and to individuals.
 We offer practical advice on how schoolchildren, their teachers and families can help in our fight to save endangered species and their habitats before it’s too late.

-We can provide free school visits, assemblies and conservation workshops.
-Activities are tailored to every key stage and are designed to educate and inspire.
+We can provide free school visits, assemblies and conservation workshops for every key stage that are designed to educate and inspire.

-Global Canvas Children’s Art Competition – Enter our annual international art competition get creative and learn about recycling and conservation with the opportunity to display at London’s Natural History Museum!
+Enter our annual international children’s art competition with the opportunity to display at London’s Natural History Museum!